leafsphp/docs/src/modules/db/v/2/index.md

 From there, you can link your database and start writing some awesome queries.

-::: info Coming from v1
+::: tip Coming from v1
 If you are coming from Leaf Db v1, we recommend checking the [changelog](/modules/db/v/2/new)
 :::